blue-blues/blue_coder/old_docs/mcp/mcp-server-from-scratch.md

 -   **Discussions with Cline:** Talk to Cline about your ideas for new tools or improvements.
 For example, you might want a tool to `create_issue` or to `get_user_profile`.
 Discuss the required inputs and outputs for these tools with Cline.
 -   **Code Refinement:** Cline can help you write the necessary code for new features.
 Cline can generate code snippets, suggest best practices, and help you debug any issues that arise.
 -   **Testing New Functionalities:** After adding new tools or functionalities, you would test them again using Cline, ensuring they work as expected and integrate well with the rest of the server.
 -   **Integration with Other Tools:** You might want to integrate your GitHub Assistant server with other tools.
-For instance, in the "github-cline-mcp" source, Cline assists in integrating the server with Notion to create a dynamic dashboard that tracks GitHub activity. \
+For instance, in the "github-bluesaicoder-mcp" source, Cline assists in integrating the server with Notion to create a dynamic dashboard that tracks GitHub activity. \

 By following these steps, you can create a custom MCP server from scratch using Cline, leveraging its powerful AI capabilities to streamline the entire process.
 Cline not only assists with the technical aspects of building the server but also helps you think through the design, functionalities, and potential integrations.